iterative/mlem.ai/content/docs/get-started/index.md

 # Get Started

-Assuming MLEM is already [installed](/doc/install), let's initialize it by running `mlem init` inside a Git project:
+Assuming MLEM is already [installed](/doc/install) in your active python environment, let's initialize it by running `mlem init` inside a Git project:

 <details>